extism/js-pdk/README.md

 "{\"count\":4}"
 ```

+## Why not use Javy?

+Javy, and many other high level language Wasm tools, assume use of the *command pattern*.
+This is when the Wasm module only exports a main function and communicates with the host through stdin and stdout.
+With Extism, we have more of a library approach.
+The module exposes multiple entry points through exported functions.
+Furthermore, Javy has many Javy and Shopify specific things it's doing that we will not need.
+However the core idea is the same and we can possibly contribute by adding support to Javy for non-command-pattern modules.
+Then separating the Extism PDK specific stuff into another repo.

 ## What needs to be done?

 I've got the exports to work, but it's a fragile and complicated solution.
 Will write it up soon, and maybe it can be replaced with something simpler.

 We need to finish the binding of the Extism PDK functions to the JS world.
-This is not too hard with quickjs-wasm-rs.
+This is not too hard with QuickJS-wasm-rs.
 We should mostly use all the code already written in rust and just map to JS types.